Gino Trappa: Maiden single-seater title and Euroformula Open debut (2025)

+Trappa (pictured at the Slovakia Ring round) won the 2025 F4 CEZ Championship for Jenzer Motorsport.

-The following year, Trappa returned to Drivex to race in both the Eurocup-4 Spanish Winter Championship and 2025 F4 Spanish Championships, whilst also joining Jenzer Motorsport to compete in the Formula 4 CEZ Championship.
+The following year, Trappa returned to Drivex to race in both the Eurocup-4 Spanish Winter Championship and F4 Spanish Championships, whilst also joining Jenzer Motorsport to compete in the Formula 4 CEZ Championship.
 After just taking one points finish in the winter, an eighth at Algarve, Trappa began the main season by taking his maiden series points in race three at Aragón.
 Two rounds later at Algarve, Trappa scored two more points finished by taking tenth and ninth in the first two races.
+Two rounds later at Jerez, Trappa finished in the points in all three races, as well as taking his best result of the season in race two by finishing seventh, en route to a 16th-place points finish.

 In the CEZ series, Trappa opened up the season by finishing second in all three races at the Red Bull Ring, before taking his first two wins of the season at the same venue a month later.
 Trappa won race three at Salzburgring while finishing second in the other two races, prior to scoring two consecutive wins in the following round at Most to extend his championship lead.
 Despite scoring a win in the following round at Slovakia Ring, Trappa's points lead was cut down to 54 points with one round left after finishing no higher than eighth in the other two races.
 Trappa then finished outside of the podium in all three races at Brno, but was able to clinch the title in the season-finale after finishing fifth in race three.
 During the winter, Trappa also raced for Van Amersfoort Racing in two rounds of the Formula Winter Series, taking a best result of tenth in race one at Valencia.
-Later that year, Trappa also made a one-off appearance in the Euroformula Open Championship for Nielsen Racing.
+Later that year, he also made a one-off appearance in the Euroformula Open Championship for Nielsen Racing.
 Racing at Le Castellet, Trappa scored a best result of fifth in race three.
+At the end of the year, Trappa raced in the FIA F4 World Cup, finishing ninth in the main race.

+Formula Regional full-time debut (2026)

+At the beginning of 2026, Trappa raced in the Eurocup-3 Spanish Winter Championship for Hitech, scoring a best result of fourth in race two at Jarama to take 13th in points.
+For the rest of the year, Trappa remained with the team to race in the main Eurocup-3 season.